Rare events and disorder control the brittle yielding of well-annealed amorphous solids: Discussions

-Finally, recall that introducing large seeds by hand is a means to get around the strong finite-size effects associated with their spontaneous occurrence.
-The probability of a large soft region of volume $v$ anywhere in a system of volume $L^d$ goes as $(L^d/v)\exp[-(c/\xi^d)v]$ and is of order 1 only for $L$ exponentially large in $v$.
-As then clearly shown in Fig.~\ref{fig:stress}, this on the one hand explains why the yield strain $\gamma_{\rm Y}$ increases with decreasing system size in deformed sub-micron metallic-glass samples~\cite{yang2012size,tian2012approaching} and on the other hand provides evidence for the persistence of a critical brittle-to-ductile transition as a function of glass preparation in a {\it bona fide} thermodynamic limit, in contradiction to what was suggested in \cite{barlowductile}.

-The propagation and growth of a shear band within a brittle amorphous solid present analogies with the depinning of interfaces in a random medium, yet with some crucial differences due to the anisotropic and long-range character of the elastic interactions and to the very nature and shape of the propagating object.
-Developing a theory for such a depinning process is a worthwhile challenge for the future which could deepen further the theoretical understanding of shear banding and yielding in amorphous materials.
+As already emphasized, introducing large soft regions by hand is a mean to get around the strong finite-size effects associated with their spontaneous occurrence.
+The probability of such a region of volume $v$ anywhere in a system of volume $L^d$ goes as $(L^d/v)\exp[-(c/\xi^d)v]$ and is of order 1 only for $L$ exponentially large in $v$.
+As then illustrated in Fig.~\ref{fig:stress}, this can explain why the yield strain $\gamma_{\rm Y}$ increases with decreasing system size in deformed sub-micron metallic-glass samples~\cite{yang2012size,tian2012approaching}.
+In turn, we have also shown that seed influence fades away for poorly annealed glasses.
+Finite-size effects resulting from the potential presence of a long-wavelength instability~\cite{barlowductile,fielding2021yielding,richard2021finite} must then be addressed by other means.
+To make progress on these fundamental issues, the main challenge is to develop a theory of the propagation and growth of shear bands, whether triggered by a rare soft region or by a long-wavelength instability, within an amorphous solid.
+The phenomenon presents analogies with the depinning of interfaces in a random medium, yet with some crucial differences due to the anisotropic and long-range character of the elastic interactions and to the very nature and shape of the propagating object.